MohammedMohiuddin1/Cloud-Data-Flow-Web-Application/README.md

 To maintain security and adhere to best practices, all credentials are securely stored and kept private.

-If you're interested in learning more about the project and how it works, please refer to the **Mohammed M CSS436 Program 4 Report** attached to this repository.
+If you're interested in learning more about the project and how it works, please refer to the **Mohammed M CSS436 Program 4 Report** attached to this repository or email me at mmuzm786@gmail.com.

 Thank you!